fsImageries/shaderHelper-maya/README.md

  <br/>
 KNOWN-ISSUES:

-  - if the Ui is open when maya is closed and the plug-in isn't set to auto-loaded it won't start correctly
+  - if the Ui is open when maya is closed and the plug-in isn't set to auto-load it won't start correctly

   - there aren't any help menus integrated yet